rollexit/odoo16_test_server/README.md

  - [ ] \du : to list odoo user
  - [ ] alter user odoo with password 'pswd'; : to set password you enter in configuration file
  - [ ] \q: quit database cli
  - [ ] and go in the navigator and launch ; localhost:8069 and configure step by step

+# credential

+VM ;

+ - login : odoo
+ - password : odoo

+Odoo web app

+ - username : odoo@test.local
+ - password : Admin
+ - master password : @dmin1

 # Thanks